 When the fresh anchovies (a type of herring) arrive at the factories every day, they go through a long process to become a delicious delicacy.
 The fish is immediately salted and transported in plastic containers to the next processing step.
 The heads are cut off, the fish is gutted and sorted by size.
 It is then rinsed, salted again and stored in barrels for several months to mature at room temperature.
 The storage time depends on the gusto or the consumption habits in the different countries.
 After emptying the barrels, the fish is washed intensively.
 During this process, part of the skin comes off by itself, the rest is removed by hand.
 The rest of the fish is spun in large drums, during which all the water escapes.
-The now dry fish bodys are temporarily stored at below 15 °C. During further processing, where the fish are laboriously filleted by hand and filled into the cans and jars, about 500 predominantly female workers are employed per shift.
+The now dry fish bodys are temporarily stored at below 15 °C. During further processing, where the fish are laboriously filleted by hand and filled into the cans and jars, approximately 500 predominantly female workers are employed per shift.
 Each can and jar is then weighed by hand, the container filled with oil, the lid applied and mechanically sealed.
 The can or jar is washed, dried, inkjet marked, labeled and packed into cartons.
 It then goes to the shipping department to be sent to many countries around the world.

 The pungency of a food, i.e. the sharpness of the taste, is measured in "Scoville": This unit of measurement provides information on how spicy a food is and determines the capsaicin content of the product: capsaicin belongs to the chemical group of alkaloids (organic nitrogenous chem. compounds) and is extracted from the nightshade plant Capsicum (bell pepper variety).
 It is one of the hottest substances on earth.
 So: The higher the capsaicin content, the hotter the pepper!
 The Scoville measurement method is abbreviated to SHU (Scoville Heat Units) and describes the detectable spiciness by calculating the pure capsaicin content in the respective product.
 Until the year 2000, the maximum value was defined as 16,000,000 Scoville.
 For example, the simple garden bell pepper with no detectable heat has a Scoville grade of 0.
 However, the Scoville scale now ranges from 0 to 25,000,000 - the heat level of pure capsaicin.